Iranian intervention in the Syrian civil war

-The Islamic Republic of Iran and the Syrian Arab Republic are close strategic allies, and Iran has provided significant support for the Syrian government in the Syrian civil war, including logistical, technical and financial support, as well as training and some combat troops.
-Iran sees the survival of the Syrian government as being crucial to its regional interests.
-When the uprising developed into the Syrian Civil War, there were increasing reports of Iranian military support, and of Iranian training of the National Defence Forces both in Syria and Iran.
-In early 2012, Iran's IRGC began sending tens of thousands of Khomeinist militants in co-ordination with Assad regime to prevent the collapse of the Syrian Arab Army; thereby polarising the conflict along sectarian lines.
+From the 2000s until the fall of the Assad regime, the Islamic Republic of Iran and the Syrian Arab Republic were close strategic allies, and Iran provided significant support for the Syrian Ba'athist government in the Syrian civil war, including logistical, technical and financial support, as well as training and combat troops.
+Iran saw the survival of the Assad regime as being crucial to its regional interests.
+When the uprising developed into the Syrian civil war, there were increasing reports of Iranian military support, and of Iranian training of the National Defence Forces both in Syria and Iran.
+From late 2011 and early 2012, Iran's IRGC sent tens of thousands of Iranian troops and Shi'ite foreign paramilitary volunteers in coordination with the Syrian government to prevent the collapse of the regime; thereby polarizing the conflict along sectarian lines.

-Iranian security and intelligence services are advising and assisting the Syrian military in order to preserve Bashar al-Assad's hold on power.
-Those efforts include training, technical support, and combat troops.
-Estimates of the number of Iranian personnel in Syria range from hundreds to tens of thousands.
-Lebanese Hezbollah fighters, backed by Iran's government, have taken direct combat roles since 2012.
+Iranian security and intelligence services advised and assisted the Syrian military in order to preserve the erstwhile Syrian President Bashar al-Assad's hold on power.
+Those efforts included training, technical support, and combat troops.
+Estimates of the number of Iranian personnel in Syria ranged from hundreds to tens of thousands.
+Lebanese Hezbollah fighters, backed by Iran's government, had taken direct combat roles from 2012 until 2024.
 From the summer of 2013, Iran and Hezbollah provided important battlefield support for Assad, allowing it to make advances on the opposition.

-In 2014, coinciding with the peace talks at Geneva II, Iran stepped up support for Syrian President Assad.
-Estimates of financial assistance range from tens to hundreds of billions of dollars.
-Iranian regime has portrayed its intervention as part of a religious and historical revanchist mission to subordinate Sunnis and seek vengeance.
-Tehran's objectives include attempts to Shi'ification through religious prozelytisation, establishment of shrines and demographic transformations in Sunni-majority regions by bringing in foreign shia settlers.
+In 2014, coinciding with the peace talks at Geneva II, Iran stepped up support for Assad.
+Estimates of financial assistance rendered by Iran to the Ba'athist Syrian government ranged from tens to hundreds of billions of dollars.
+Tehran's objectives included Shi'ification attempts through forced conversions, Shia missionary activities, establishment of shrines and demographic transformations by bringing in foreign Twelver Shia settlers in regime-controlled territories.

-From January 2013 onward, the Iranian military, primarily the Islamic Revolutionary Guard Corps has lost more than 2,300 soldiers in Syria.
-Many of the deaths have been officers, including several high-ranking officers, notably generals.
-Thousands of Iranian-backed Afghan, Lebanese, Iraqi, Yemeni, Pakistani and other militia fighters have also been killed after joining IRGC-sponsored paramilitary organizations.
-The Afghans are recruited largely from Hazara refugees in Iran, and some had combat experience before joining; their relation to the Iranian military is only vaguely acknowledged and sometimes denied, despite the troops being uniformed fighters led by IRGC officers, trained and equipped in Iran, with state funerals involving uniformed IRGC personnel.
-Among the dead are 2,000+ Afghans and at least 160 Pakistanis.
-Officially, the Afghan paramilitaries are part of the independent Liwa Fatemiyoun group, while the Pakistanis are part of the Liwa Zainebiyoun group.

-Iranian troops and allied militias on the ground are supported by ballistic missile and air forces, including armed drones utilizing smart munitions.
-By October 2018, Iranian drones had launched over 700 strikes on Islamic State forces alone.